 How do you know if the time you chose was the right one?
 You have high open rates.

 How do you know if your open rates are high enough?
-You need to check your data with industry benchmarks.
+You need to check your data against industry benchmarks.

-You can start your email campaigns with a small goal - have your open rates the same or above industry standards.
-And then run as many tests as you can to find that perfect time to increase the open rates.
+You can start your email campaigns with a small goal — have your open rates the same or higher than industry standards.
+Then, run as many tests as you can to find that perfect time to increase open rates.